-ICRA’s rating guidelines of cement industry inform the readers that strength of any company depends on factors like markets, operational strengths, management quality, financial strength and government policies.
+ICRA’s rating guidelines of the cement industry (source) inform the readers that the strength of any company depends on factors like markets, operational strengths, management quality, financial strength and government policies.

-It gives an investor insight about the inherent dynamics of cement industry: its cyclical nature and irrelevance of imports:
+It gives an investor insight into the inherent dynamics of the cement industry: its cyclical nature and irrelevance of imports:

 “Cement, like other commodities, exhibits strong cyclicality in volume offtake and price realisations.
 However, the industry is relatively insulated against global trends as the large freight component makes voluminous imports unviable.
 Thus competition in the Indian cement industry is largely restricted to domestic manufacturers.”

 The report tells an investor that she should be more concerned about regional competition than national supply scenario:

 “Cement being a bulky low-value commodity is highly freight sensitive, and bulk of the cement produced within a region is usually consumed within the region itself, with excess being transported to the adjacent regions.
 Thus, price trends and capacity utilisation levels are determined more by regional supply-demand dynamics than by the national supply-demand balance.”